Opening the Church

 Please do continue to be considerate.
 Some of us jumped at the first possible opportunity to rush back to church in person.
 For others, our experience through the pandemic has left us anxious.
 Some of us will want to sit quietly and soak up the experience in our own time.

 We hope you will find services rewarding and enriching.
 There will be all the elements of worship you may be expecting, but for now some things will still be a bit different, even as legal restrictions are changing into advice and guidance.
-We will be adapting gradually and prayerfully, and with the benefit of advice from the NHS and from the national Methodist Church, to cater for things like communal singing and to open up the possibility of welcoming you to church with refreshments again.
+We will be adapting gradually and prayerfully, with the benefit of advice from the NHS and from the national Methodist Church, to cater for things like communal singing and to open up opportunities to welcome welcoming you to church with refreshments again.
 Drinking tea together and singing together are intrinsic to our Methodist heritage!

 Upcoming events and services